 While a student at Harvard, I co-founded what would become Lectica, Inc., a non-profit dedicated to the research-based, justice-oriented reform of large-scale standardized testing in K-12, higher-education, and business.

 I’ve published on a wide range of topics including the philosophy of learning, educational technology, and integral theory.
 My work has appeared in a variety of academic journals including, American Psychologist, New Ideas in Psychology, Mind, Brain, and Education, Integral Review, and the Journal of Philosophy of Education.
+I have taught classes at Harvard University, Meridian University, and JFK University.
+My invited speaking engagements span a wide range of venues, from the National Security Agency to off-the-grid spiritual retreat centers.

 This site makes available my publications and blog, as well as my services and ways to get involved and get in touch: email.